-Because occupations involving physical labor dominate the local economy, Badger - Duncombe is generally considered to be a blue-collar town.
-35.39% of the Badger - Duncombe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Badger - Duncombe is a blue-collar town, with 35.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Badger - Duncombe is a town of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Badger - Duncombe who work in management occupations (13.96%), healthcare (9.19%), and sales jobs (8.85%).

-As is often the case in a small town, Badger - Duncombe doesn't have a public transportation system that people use for their commute.
+Badger - Duncombe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Badger - Duncombe is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Badger - Duncombe have a bachelor's degree or advanced degree.
+The percentage of adults in Badger - Duncombe who are college-educated is close to the national average for all communities of 21.84%: 20.56% of the adults in Badger - Duncombe have a bachelor's degree or advanced degree.

 The per capita income in Badger - Duncombe in 2022 was $37,890, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $151,560 for a family of four.
 However, Badger - Duncombe contains both very wealthy and poor people as well.